Eldaafer

-Eldaafer (foaled March 13, 2005) is a retired racehorse best known for his wins in the Fall Championship Stakes, Breeders' Cup Marathon, Brooklyn Handicap, and Greenwood Cup.
+Eldaafer (March 13, 2005 – January 22, 2026) was an American-bred racehorse best known for his wins in the Fall Championship Stakes, Breeders' Cup Marathon, Brooklyn Handicap, and Greenwood Cup.

 Background

-Eldaafer is a bay gelding with an irregular star but no white leg markings.
-He is sired by A.P.
+Eldaafer was a bay gelding with an irregular star but had no white leg markings.
+He was sired by A.P.
 Indy, who won the Belmont Stakes and the Breeders Cup Classic.
-He has also sired other greats such as, Blue Grass Stakes winner Pulpit, Preakness Stakes winner Bernardini and Belmont Stakes winner Rags to Riches, his grandsire is Triple Crown winner Seattle Slew.
-His dam is Habibti is a duel grade 1 winner.
+He had also sired other greats such as, Blue Grass Stakes winner Pulpit, Preakness Stakes winner Bernardini and Belmont Stakes winner Rags to Riches, his grandsire is Triple Crown winner Seattle Slew.
+His dam, Habibti, is a dual grade 1 winner.
 Winning the Del Mar Debutante, and Starlet Stakes.

 Career

 3-year-old season

 As a 3-year old Eldaafer did not run in any stakes races but did run 4 times overall.
 His first race was Maiden Speicial Weight at Keenland.
 At the start Eldaafer broke slowly and was last.
 For the rest of the race almost everyone left him in the dust.
 At the wire he would be tenth out 11 horses in the race and Finnish over 57 lengths off the leader.

 In his second start he went to Belmont Park, there he ran against a much smaller field of five.
 At the start he went to the lead.
 By the first quarter of a mile he had taken the lead and set the pace.
 For the rest of the race all Eldaafer did was widen his lead from half a length at the quarter pole, to 3 lengths at the wire.

 For his next two races he ran in allowances.
 In the first one he started third and then dropped back to fifth and sixth during the first three quarters of a mile.
 By the end of the race only it would be a two horse race and Eldaafer would be a distant third.
 In the second race, he started sixth.
 But he dropped back to tenth and stayed far behind.
 He finally ended up ninth, 15 lengths behind the winner.